toufeeque-ahmed/SQL-music_saless/README.md

 LIMIT 1;

-/* Question Set 2 - Moderate */

-/* Q1: Write query to return the email, first name, last name, & Genre of all Rock Music listeners.
+**Q6: Write query to return the email, first name, last name, & Genre of all Rock Music listeners.
-Return your list ordered alphabetically by email starting with A. */
+Return your list ordered alphabetically by email starting with A.**

 /*Method 1 */